 Roasting a whole Red Snapper is simple and comes out right every time.
 The skin cooks up with a light crisp, the inside stays juicy, and lemon with fresh herbs pulls it all together.

-This Mangrove Snapper cooks in one pan and is ready in about 20 minutes.
-The fish is seared until golden and finished with a simple garlic lemon butter sauce.
+This Mangrove Snapper is seared until golden and finished with a simple garlic lemon butter sauce.
 Serve with rice, vegetables, or a salad.

-This Yellowtail Snapper sandwich is coated in panko and pan fried until golden.
-It's served on a soft brioche bun with melted cheese and tartar sauce.
-Tender inside, lightly crisp outside, and ready in under 30 minutes.
+This yellowtail snapper sandwich is coated in panko and pan-fried until golden and crisp.
+It is served on a soft brioche bun with melted cheese and tartar sauce.

 Summary

-You can also use other mild white fish like hogfish, tripletail, mahi, or grouper.
-The same basic approach works.
+You can use other mild white fish in many of these recipes, including hogfish, tripletail, mahi mahi, or grouper.
+The same basic methods work well for pan-searing, baking, grilling, frying, and blackening.

-Fish is done when it flakes easily with a fork.
-If it still feels tight, give it another minute or two.
+Fish is done when it flakes easily with a fork and looks opaque in the center.
+If it still feels firm or tight, cook it another minute or two.

 FAQ